 Limitations

 DyeVC has a scalability limitation, regarding processing performance and memory usage.
-We use a Dijkstra algorithm provided by the graph library to minimize the number of crossing lines in the lower level visualization (that shows each commit in the topology), and this procedure is not optimized to deal with graphs that contain thousands of nodes, although the high level topology visualization can be used on repositories with many thousands of commits.
+We use the Dijkstra algorithm provided by the JUNG graph library to minimize the number of crossing lines in the lower level visualization (that shows each commit in the topology), and this procedure is not optimized to deal with graphs that contain thousands of nodes, although the high level topology visualization can be used on repositories with many thousands of commits.

 Another limitation is related to the need of a central database to record information gathered from the several DyeVC instances.
-Although this central database is needed, we used a document-based database that is hosted free in the internet, and the information is read and written using semi-structured JSON documents, that are automatically mapped to/from the application class model.
+Although this central database is needed, we used a document-based database that is hosted free in the Internet, and the information is read and written using semi-structured JSON documents, that are automatically mapped to/from the application class model.

 The need of a central database brings another limitation in the current implementation, regarding to security.
 The connection with the central database is authenticated by using an application key that is stored in the application itself.
 This way, different projects from different organizations will have their data gathered and stored in the same database.
 Although we do not store any sensitive information (we do not store contents of any files or commits, just metadata), this might be a concern for some people.
 We have plans to create different adapters, for example, to store the gathered information in local databases, with a per user authentication.